All About Pakistan’s Largest and World’s Second Largest Salt Mine

 There is the most beautiful carvings of salt stone of Minar-e-Pakistan made with colorful salt bricks.
 A model of the Great Wall of China, a statue of Allama Muhammad Iqbal is also made with the salt bricks and light bulbs.

-There is a usual salt creation fountain which looks like a flowing water fountain.
+There is a usual salt creation fountain that looks like a flowing water fountain.
 This has been manifest as the ’Salt Fountain’ by the guardians of the mines.

 There are also water ponds in the mine that are the center of attraction for the tourists.
-These ponds are under ground and referred as the ‘Dead Ponds’.
+These ponds are underground and referred to as the ‘Dead Ponds’.
 Visitors are not allowed to go near these water ponds for their own safety.